ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 The configuration belongs to that subgraph only.
 You can configure each remote service differently.

-The gateway only retries requests that are safe to repeat.
+Retries are disabled by default.
+When enabled, the gateway only retries requests that are safe to repeat.

+Concurrent identical remote queries share one in-flight call by default.
+The request body and semantic outbound headers must match; mutations are never shared.
+Disable this per subgraph with `.withExecution(_.withInFlightQueryDeduplication(false))`.

 If loading the schema at startup requires authentication, configure its headers separately: